mechmotum/mechmotum.github.io/content/dygert-crash.rst

    </iframe>
    </div>

-The video has made its round on the internet with various commentary.
-For example, on the Single Track Vehicle Dynamics discussion list there are several
+The video has made its round on the internet and collected various commentary.
-perspectives:
-https://groups.google.com/forum/#!msg/stvdy/K932UhSVOAs/uUJE83YuBAAJ.
-As is
-common with videos showing oscillation of this nature, the words "wobble" and "shimmy" are often brought up.
+For example, on the Single Track Vehicle Dynamics discussion list there are several perspectives: https://groups.google.com/forum/#!msg/stvdy/K932UhSVOAs/uUJE83YuBAAJ.
+As is common with videos showing oscillation of this nature, the words "wobble" and "shimmy" are often brought up.